scoulomb/myk8s/service_deep_dive.md

 ````

 Create a client pod `deploy-test` to target nginx service previously created (also using nginx image)
+In snippet below, within a container in that pod we do:
+- service discovery by environment var
+- Follwed by DNS.

 ````
 k create deployment deploy-test --image=nginx